jessepav/lacygoill-wiki-backup/vim/qf.md

     :copen 15
     :cwindow 15

-## Does `:[l]vim` open the qf window?
+## Does `:[l]vimgrep` open the qf window?

 No.

 But, it emits `QuickFixCmdPost`.
-So,  you can  install  an autocmd  listening  to  this event,  and  Vim will  to automatically open the qf window after a `:vim` command.
+So,  you can  install  an autocmd  listening  to  this event,  and  Vim will  to automatically open the qf window after a `:vimgrep` command.

 ## What commands are DIRECTLY responsible for the opening of the qf window?

     :copen
     :cwindow

-If the qf  window is opened on  your system after a `:vim`  or `:helpg` command, it's only because of an autocmd/plugin.
+If the  qf window  is opened on  your system after  a `:vimgrep`  or `:helpgrep` command, it's only because of an autocmd/plugin.

 ## In which state (open/closed) is the qf window after `:copen`?
 After `:cwindow`?